Richard Pryor: 1980–1989: Established career

-1990s and 2000s
+1990–2005: Later years and final works

 In his later years starting in the early to mid-1990s, Pryor used a power-operated mobility scooter due to multiple sclerosis (MS).
-To him, MS stood for "More Shit".
+He often said that MS stood for "More Shit".
 He appears on the scooter in his last film appearance, a small role in David Lynch's Lost Highway (1997) playing an auto-repair garage manager named Arnie.

 Rhino Records remastered all of Pryor's Reprise and WB albums for inclusion in the box set ...
 And It's Deep Too!
 The Complete Warner Bros.
 Recordings (1968–1992) (2000).

-In December 1999, Pryor appeared in the cold open of The Norm Show in the episode entitled "Norm vs. The Boxer".
+In December 1999, Pryor appeared in the cold open of an episode of The Norm Show entitled "Norm vs. The Boxer".
 He played Mr. Johnson, an elderly man in a wheelchair who has lost the rights to in-home nursing when he kept attacking the nurses before attacking Norm himself.
 This was his last television appearance.

 In 2002, Pryor and Jennifer Lee Pryor, his wife and manager, won legal rights to all the Laff material, which amounted to almost 40 hours of reel-to-reel analog tape.
 After going through the tapes and getting Richard's blessing, Jennifer Lee Pryor gave Rhino Records access to the tapes in 2004.
 These tapes, including the entire Craps (After Hours) album, form the basis of the February 1, 2005, double-CD release Evolution/Revolution: The Early Years (1966–1974).